mvarrone/machine-learning-specialization/course_1-sup-ML-reg-classif/week2/README.md

-## Week 2
+## Week 2: Regression with multiple input variables

-This week
+This week you will

-- You will extend linear regression to handle multiple input features.
+- Extend Linear Regression to handle multiple input features.
-- You will also learn some methods for improving your model's training and performance, such as:
+- Learn some methods for improving your model's training and performance, such as:
     - Vectorization
     - Feature scaling
     - Feature engineering